A cut in the resources invested in knowledge is, especially in the opinion of a student, always a priori unacceptable.

 Faced with these perplexities that do not raise concern about the lack of an organic reform upstream of the decision taken by the Government, the reaction of Svolta Studenti is meritocratic!It must be because this is the line of development undertaken by our university, already at the top of the Italian university, ambitious to place itself among the best European technical schools, rather than alongside a troublesome Italic bottom.

-We have therefore proposed a provocation to the students of the Politecnico di Milano with our manifesto, WE WANT A MERITOCRATIC UNIVERSITY: which promotes the recognition of the merit of students in the university and in the world of work; which rewards the best teachers and the best research; that it is evaluated on the basis of its efficiency and the quality of the services offered; that guarantees the same services to deserving students regardless of social origin. [vedete a proposito il nostro gruppo MERITOCRAZIA su Facebook ].
+We have therefore proposed a provocation to the students of the Politecnico di Milano with our manifesto, WE WANT A MERITOCRATIC UNIVERSITY: which promotes the recognition of the merit of students in the university and in the world of work; which rewards the best teachers and the best research; that it is evaluated on the basis of its efficiency and the quality of the services offered; that guarantees the same services to deserving students regardless of social origin. [see by the way our meritocracy group on Facebook].

-In this perspective, we appreciate the positive reaction of our university in the lines of development for the next difficult two years, in particular for what the Rector has defined as "Merit Project" which will make transparent the publication of the [non in forma aggregata] evaluation of teaching as an index of the merit of each teacher as well as ensure the quality of the recruitment of new staff.
+In this perspective, we appreciate the positive reaction of our university in the lines of development for the next difficult two years, in particular for what the Rector has called "Merit Project" which will make transparent the publication [not in aggregate form] of the evaluation of teaching as an index of the merit of each teacher as well as will ensure the quality of the recruitment of new staff.

 The occasion therefore seems valid to us to ask the Academic Senate and in particular the Rector to make an injection of merit into the system.